FHIR/auto-ig-builder/README.md

 To manually trigger a build, just `POST` to the webhook URL yourself (e.g., via `curl -X POST`).

-*Note: a build takes 2-3 minutes.*
+*Note: a build takes 2-3 minutes to complete.
+Then you can...*

 ### Find your rendered IG automatically available at